Bonfida/solana-name-service-guide/sns-book/src/domain-name/delete-domain.md

 > 🚨 **Deleting a domain is irreversible**

-> 🚨 **Deleting a domain will make you loose ownership of the subdomains and records related to the domain**
+> 🚨 **Deleting a domain will make you lose ownership of the subdomains and records related to the domain**

 > 🚨 **Deleting domain names is not recommended**